 By the time the fire was over, 146 of the 500 employees had died, and another 71 were injured.
 (The newspaper account below reported 142 dead, which was believed to be the correct number at the time.)

-Here are several a newspaper reports from the days following the disaster, together with some photos of the damage that were soon released.
+Here are several newspaper reports from the days following the disaster, together with some photos of the damage that were released shortly after the fire.

 142 die when shirtwaist factory burns